Blackberry and Blueberry Jam is perfect for baked goods and summer treats

 Mixing berries in jams and jellies is nothing new, but adding lemon and lavender gives these preserves a special twist to a classic recipe.
 Lavender adds a delicate, elegant touch to the fruits.
-Other flowers could be infused into the jam as well-dandelions, violets, or even white clover blossoms would be great as well!
+Other flowers could be infused into the jam such as dandelions, violets, or even white clover blossoms would be great as well!

 Sweet Black and Blue Jam

 We always encourage you to play with our recipes and make them your own.
 Try adding in other fruits, or infuse different blossoms into your recipe.
+Here are some ideas to get you started:

 A little grapefruit or orange would add brightness to this jam